mattyd96/team-profile-generator/README.md

 ## Description

 This is a Team Profile Generator.
-A user can enter information for a team consisting of a manager, engineers, and interns to create an html and with accompanying css file to easily display team members and their information for quick referencing
+A user can enter information for a team consisting of a manager, engineers, and interns to create an html and accompanying css file to easily display team members and their information for quick referencing
 It has been developed to the following user story and acceptance criteria.

 ## User Story